feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 These treaties demonstrate that the sahbandar represented the authority of the kingdom - either the Sultan or the highest official.
 A rather distinctive situation existed for the sahbandar in the port of Jakarta, for his duties were noted in several treaties with the VOC.60

 Treaties made with the VOC were seldom concluded in a friendly atmosphere, as most were signed after the local rulers had been defeated in battle.
-The sahbandar was not only involved in the signing of treaties but also took part in the wars with foreign powers. | have been able to examine two syair composed to mark wars against the Dutch/VOC. | am certain that there are others.
+The sahbandar was not only involved in the signing of treaties but also took part in the wars with foreign powers.
+I have been able to examine two syair composed to mark wars against the Dutch/VOC.
+I am certain that there are others.
 In these two syairs, some stanzas portray how the sahbandar as a man at war.
 The Sya'ir Perang Mengkasar was written by Enci' Amin, a Malay living in Makassar, and describes the long war leading to the conclusion of the Bongaya contract in November 1669.61 The Sya'ir Perang Siak was composed in 1764, three years after the kingdom of Siak was conquered by the Dutch.62

 Daeng ri-Boko, 'sahbandar jang tua’®3 fought bravely in the battle: "Daeng ri-Boko sahbandar jang tua/sikapnja seperti panah jang dua/ Ampun karaeng tidaklah dua/baginda pun termashjur berani djua" (Daeng ri-Boko, the senior sahbandar/was like a double-headed arrow/Begging your worship's pardon, he had no egual/a prince renowned for his bravery].64 Lamentation of his death